setTimeout and Cleartimeout Examples in javascript with examples

 end

-You can pass the function parameters only in IE11, Other browsers are not supported.
+You can pass function parameters only in IE11; other browsers do not support this feature.

 console.log("start");